ybkamaleri/boligfinn/README.md

     install.packages("boligfinn")

-but until that time comes, then you have to install from **GitHub**.
+but until that time comes, then you have to install it from **GitHub**.

     remotes::install_github("ybkamaleri/boligfinn")